org-runink/runink-site/content/services/_index.md

 ## 🚀 Expert Consulting for Google Cloud Success

-**Runink** provides specialized consulting services precisely aligned with Google's Professional Cloud Architect, Data Engineer, and Generative AI Leader certification domains.
+**Runink** provides specialized consulting services for answering needs on Secure Multi-Cloud or Hybrid-Cloud Architecture, Data Wrangling and Presentation, and Generative AI Maturity Business Onboarding.
 Accelerate your journey to secure, scalable, and governance-driven cloud and data environments.

 ---

-## 🎯 Our Expertise Aligned to Google Certifications

 ### ☁️ **Cloud Architecture**